 You (if your Account is a custody-only account) or your portfolio manager (if your Account is a managed account) will be able to select the investment objective for your overnight investments by selection of a STIP Investment Strategy, and to change such selection at any time.
 We will make a reasonable effort to effect all requests for changes between existing Investment Strategies within 3 Business Days of our receipt of the request.
 Changes requiring new or modified Investment Strategies (if requested changes are feasible or possible) will be subject to such time periods as are reasonably required to effect such requested changes.

-18. Treatment of your STIP Investment.
-After your cash is swept to external money market mutual funds comprising your STIP Investment, it is not a deposit and is not covered by FDIC Insurance.
-If FTCI should fail, the FDIC will determine whether pending STIP investments will be allowed to sweep to the external money market mutual funds or be re-deposited in your account.
-If the cash is re-deposited to your account, it will be aggregated with your other deposits held by FTCI, and insured under the applicable FDIC insurance rules and limits, as described in Section 25.
+15. Treatment of Your STIP Investment.
+After your cash is swept to external money market mutual funds comprising your STIP Investment, it is not a Deposit and is not covered by FDIC insurance.
+If a Depository should fail, the FDIC will determine whether cash balances, which may include current day Deposits and Cash Receipts that constitute pending STIP investments, will be allowed to sweep to the external money market mutual funds or remain on deposit credited on our records for your Account.
+If the cash remains on deposit, credited on our records for your Account, it will be aggregated with your other deposits held at the Depository in the same capacity, and insured under the applicable FDIC insurance rules and limits, as described in Section 22.

-23. Fees from Affiliated Funds.
+20. Fees from Affiliated Funds.
 Fiduciary Trust and its affiliates will receive, and may share, compensation for investment management services from each fund advised by Fiduciary Trust or its affiliates (collectively, “Affiliated Funds”) in which the Account invests.
-These arrangements are described in the prospectus and statement of additional information for each such Affiliated Fund.
+These arrangements are described in the Prospectus and Statement of Additional Information for each such Affiliated Fund.

-25. Extent of FDIC Insurance.
-Securities, mutual funds and other non-deposit investments in your account are subject to the following disclosure:
+22. Extent of FDIC Insurance.
+Securities, mutual funds and other non-deposit investments in your Account are subject to the following disclosure:

 May lose value